MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-troubleshoot-mak-issues.md

 # Troubleshooting common MAK activation issues

-The following list describes common issues that can occur during MAK activations, linked to guidance for addressing the issue.
+The following list describes common issues that can occur during Multiple Activation Key (MAK) activations, linked to guidance for addressing the issue.

 <a id="list"></a>